Cleancodedotclub/Flames-Game/README.md

-# Flames-Game
 The Python FLAMES game is a GitHub repository that provides a command-line interface for playing the classic FLAMES game.
 FLAMES stands for Friends, Lovers, Affectionate, Marriage, Enemies, and Siblings.
+The game is played by entering the names of two people and then eliminating the letters that appear in both names.
+The remaining letters are used to calculate the relationship between the two people.

+The Python FLAMES game provides a simple and easy-to-use interface for playing the game.
+Users can input the names of two people and then receive a result indicating the relationship between them.
+The repository includes code that uses Python's built-in string and list manipulation functions to perform the necessary calculations.